 There is no fixed term to a RIO mortgage; the capital is repaid when your home is sold, when you die or when you move into long-term care.
 Unlike with standard interest-only mortgages, you aren’t expected to demonstrate how you intend to pay off the capital later on, as it will already be expected that this will come from the proceeds of the sale of the property.
 All you need to prove is that you can make the interest repayments each month, so you will need a good credit history to qualify.

 One advantage RIO mortgages have as an option over equity release or other lifetime mortgage products is that by paying off your interest each month rather than at the end, you avoid your interest charges compounding over time.
-So, by accepting the monthly interest charges, you (or your beneficiaries) will likely get to keep more of the gains when the property is eventually sold.
+So, by accepting the monthly interest charges, you (or your beneficiaries) should get to keep more of the gains when the property is eventually sold.

-This option is proving increasingly popular, with Hodge Bank reporting a 50% increase in the number of applicants taking out a RIO mortgage in order to make home improvements.
+This option is proving increasingly popular, with Hodge Bank recently reporting a 50% increase in the number of applicants taking out a RIO mortgage in order to make home improvements.
 Bear in mind that lenders tend to require that applicants own at least 40% equity in their home before accepting them for RIO mortgages.

 To find out more about RIO mortgages and how they work, check out our article How retirement interest-only mortgages work.